poolup-devs/poolup_backend/README.md

 | /rides/getAvailableCities   | GET         | [Get available cities](#get-available-cities)                             |
 | /rides/getAvailableCounties | GET         | [Get available counties](#get-available-counties)                         |

-- Note: all get ride apis (with some exception, which will be noted) require a pageNum query param for pagination; index starts at 0
+- Note: all get ride APIs (with some exception, which will be noted) require a pageNum query param for pagination; index starts at 0

 ---